GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 like [Ball Puzzle](https://ball-puzzle.appspot.com/), that uses the device motion APIs for input.

-The Wake Lock API provides a way to prevent the device from dimming and locking the screen or prevent the device from going to sleep.
+The [Wake Lock API][spec-ed] provides a way to prevent the device from dimming and locking the screen or prevent the device from going to sleep.
 This capability enables new experiences that, until now, required a native app.

 The Wake Lock API aims to reduce the need for hacky and potentially power-hungry workarounds.
 It addresses the shortcomings of an older API